SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Various-String-Concealing-Techniques.md

 ### Analysis Methodology

 Despite appearing daunting at first glance, this obfuscation technique is relatively trivial to reverse.
-To begin, lets copy and paste the obfuscated sample into [AST Explorer](https://astexplorer.net/)
+To begin, let's copy and paste the obfuscated sample into [AST Explorer](https://astexplorer.net/)

 ![View of the obfuscated code in AST Explorer](../images/stringencode.PNG)

 Our targets of interest here are the obfuscated strings, which are of type _StringLiteral_.
-Lets take a closer look at one of these nodes:
+Let's take a closer look at one of these nodes:

 ![A closer look at one of the obfuscated StringLiteral nodes](../images/extra.png)